ptzagk/persistent-dict/README.md

 - You can use ``RedisDict`` exactly like a normal ``dict``.
 As long as all the keys and values in it are [picklable](https://docs.python.org/3/library/pickle.html).
 - When first instantiated, data will be populated into an in-memory cache.
 When updates are performed both the in-memory cache and Redis will be kept in sync with each other.

+## Future plans

+- Support for other storage backends other than Redis.